 Big, scary thoughts swirling around in your head?
 Paralysed by too many 'what if's?
-Natasha shares the one question that will quieten those doom-filled voices and help you make guaranteed progress toward the work you love.
+Natasha shares the one question that will quieten those doom-filled voices and help you make more certain progress toward the work you love.

 Picture the scene: You haven't seen your friend in weeks.
 You're sitting outside your favourite café in the sunshine, eager to catch up, when she sits down beside you at the table, coffee cup in hand.